-- You need a checklist of neck tag against brass tag.
+- You need a checklist of neck tags against the brass tags.

 - Neck tags can be made of all sorts of materials from tin and plastic lids to engraved Formica and letters need to be at least 40mm high.

-- Tying the cord the correct length is important otherwise the doe gets her front legs though when grazing.
+- Tying the cord at the correct length is important otherwise the doe gets her front legs through when grazing.

 - It’s important to remember to remove all neck tags before shearing.